Telling Stories for Common Sense Zero-Shot Action Recognition

 \subsection{Datasets and Evaluation Protocol}

-We use the Olympic Sports \cite{olympics}, HMDB-51 \cite{hmdb}, UCF-101 \cite{ucf101} and Kinetics \cite{i3d} datasets, as they are the standard choice in ZS action recognition, so that we can compare them with recent state-of-the-art models \cite{gan2016learning,OD,qin2017zero,claster,jigsaw,e2e}.
+We use the HMDB-51 \cite{hmdb}, UCF-101 \cite{ucf101} and Kinetics \cite{i3d} datasets, as they are the standard choice in ZS action recognition, so that we can compare them with recent state-of-the-art models \cite{gan2016learning,OD,qin2017zero,claster,jigsaw,e2e,x-florence}.
 These datasets contain 783, 6766 and 13320 videos, and have 16, 51 and 101 classes, respectively.

 We follow the commonly used 50/50 splits of Xu et al. \cite{xu2017transductive}, where 50\% are the seen classes and 50 are the unseen classes.
 Similar to previous approaches \cite{zhu2018towards,gan2016learning,qin2017zero,mettes2017spatial,kodirov2015unsupervised}, we report average accuracy and standard deviation over 10 independent runs.

 We also report on the recently introduced TruZe~\cite{truze}.
-This split accounts for the fact that some classes present on the dataset used for pre-training (Kinetics~\cite{i3d}) overlap with some of the unseen classes in the datasets used in the zero-shot setting, therefore breaking the premise that those classes have not been seen.
+This split accounts for the fact that some classes present on the dataset used for pre-training (Kinetics~\cite{i3d}) overlap with some of the unseen classes in the datasets used in the zero-shot setting.
 We also report on the Kinetics-220\cite{i3d} split as proposed in ER~\cite{er}.
 Here, the 220 classes from Kinetics-600~\cite{kinetics600} are treated as unseen classes to a model trained on the Kinetics-400 dataset.
-All the datasets we use have action classes that are singular and not compositional.